IBM/CAST/docs/source/csm/csm-installation-and-configuration/pre_requisites.rst

 Pre-Requisites
 ==============

-All nodes participating in CSM must be running Red Hat Enterprise Linux for PPC64LE.
+All nodes participating in :ref:`CSM` must be running Red Hat Enterprise Linux for PPC64LE.

 Software Dependencies
 ---------------------